younes200/Huawei-push/README.md

-# huawei-push
+# HMS Push
-> Huawei Android Push Service Node API
+> Huawei HMS Android Push Service for NodeJS

 The SDK for Node version is not officially provided, this SDK is in adaptation to the official document [Huawei Push Service SDK for server](http://developer.huawei.com/cn/consumer/wiki/index.php)